amindeed/Google-OAuthLib-Django/README.md

 <br /><img src="/google-oauthlib-django.gif" alt="google-oauthlib-django.gif" width="500"/><br />

+## Background

+The code in this repository was a result of my researches for another project: [`GMail-AutoResponder`](https://github.com/amindeed/Gmail-AutoResponder/blob/master/worklog.md#2021-02-15-code).

 The structure of the code was built upon the [AuthLib library demo for Django](https://github.com/authlib/demo-oauth-client/tree/310c6f1da26abc32f8eca8668d1b6d0aa4a9f0a3/django-google-login) and the [Google Apps Script API Python Quickstart](https://github.com/googleworkspace/python-samples/tree/aacc00657392a7119808b989167130b664be5c27/apps_script/quickstart) (and later, the [Drive V3 Python Quickstart](https://github.com/googleworkspace/python-samples/tree/master/drive/quickstart), for simpler API calls):

 - **[AuthLib](https://github.com/lepture/authlib)** would have been my goto library, but I dropped it after many tries, due to confusing instructions about OAuth2 refresh token support for Django _(at least, up until February 2021)_: